dotlang/language/README.md

 type DoW := int (SAT=0, SUN=1, ...);
 ```

+Same as other members, types starting with underscore are private.

 ###Templates

 In a class file you can use `typename` keyword to indicate that the user of the class has to provide type names at compile time:

 ```
-typename K: interface1, interface2;  //if omitted, empty interface is assumed typename V: interface2 := MyClass;
+typename K: interface1, interface2;  //K type should conform to these two interfaces. typename V: interface2 := MyClass;   //default value is MyClass

 void put(K key, V value) ...
 V get(K key) ...
 ```
 This is how collections and ... will be implemented in core.

-Note that `typename` must come before `struct` section.
+Note that `typename` section must come before `struct` section.

 ###Exception handling

-It is advised to return error code in case of an error:
+- It is advised to return error code in case of an error.
-Language provides `defer` keyword:
-- You can use `defer` keyword (same as what golang has) to define code that must be executed upon exitting current method.
+- There is a flag `runtime.mode` which can be either `normal` or `deferred`.

+- If defer has an input, it will be mapped to the function output.
 - You can check output of a function in defer (`defer result>0`) to do a post-condition check.

-In case of exception, you can use `throw x` statement (where x can be anything) and `catch` in a defer statement to handle it.
-If there is no `catch` control will go up in the call hierarchy.

 ```
+//inside function
+data.setError("ERR"); runtime.mode=deferred; return nil;
+//outside: catching error
+defer { if ( data.hasError() ) runtime.mode = normal; }
-defer { auto r = catch(); if ( r != nil ) return -1; }
+defer { if ( runtime.mode == deferred ) runtime.mode = normal; }

-defer(x) { if ( x != nil ) x++; }
+defer(x) { if ( x != nil ) x++; }  //manipulate function output
-this.method1();  //-> inside of which we have: throw "abcd"
-//after throw, method1 will exit immediately and only defers will be executed when going up in call stack.
 ```

 ###Anonymous class